AlbertoMarinelli/Ontology-for-italian-research-organisation/README.md

 Q1.
 Declare the required classes, providing for each class a textual label and a concise textual description of the intension of the class, using the appropriate annotation properties from the RDF Schema vocabulary<br>
 Q2.
 Provide the sub-class axioms defining the class taxonomy<br>
 Q3.
 Declare the required object properties, providing for each property:<br>
-  Q3.1. a textual label, using the appropriate annotation property from the RDFS vocabulary<br>
+  &nbsp; Q3.1. a textual label, using the appropriate annotation property from the RDFS vocabulary<br>
-  Q3.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary<br>
+  &nbsp; Q3.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary<br>
-  Q3.3. one axiom defining the domain of the property<br>
+  &nbsp; Q3.3. one axiom defining the domain of the property<br>
-  Q3.4. one axiom defining the range of the property Q3.5. one axiom defining the inverse of the property Q3.6. any additional axioms expressing disjointness of the property with other object properties, and the property characteristics.
+  &nbsp; Q3.4. one axiom defining the range of the property<br>
+  &nbsp; Q3.5. one axiom defining the inverse of the property<br>
+  &nbsp; Q3.6. any additional axioms expressing disjointness of the property with other object properties, and the property characteristics.<br>
 Q4.
-Provide the sub-property axioms defining the object property taxonomy Q5.
-Declare the required data properties, providing:
+Provide the sub-property axioms defining the object property taxonomy<br>
+Q5.
+Declare the required data properties, providing:<br>
-  Q5.1. a textual label, using the appropriate annotation property from the RDFS vocabulary Q5.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary
+  &nbsp; Q5.1. a textual label, using the appropriate annotation property from the RDFS vocabulary<br>
+  &nbsp; Q5.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary<br>
-  Q5.3. one axiom defining the domain of the property Q5.4. one axiom defining the range of the property Q5.5. any additional axioms expressing disjointness of the property with other data properties, and whether the property is functional.
+  &nbsp; Q5.3. one axiom defining the domain of the property<br>
+  &nbsp; Q5.4. one axiom defining the range of the property<br>
+  &nbsp; Q5.5. any additional axioms expressing disjointness of the property with other data properties, and whether the property is functional.<br>
 Q6.
-Define the axioms necessary for expressing any statement in 1 to 12 that has not already been expressed.
+Define the axioms necessary for expressing any statement in 1 to 12 that has not already been expressed.<br>
 Q7.
-Populate the ontology with at least one individual for each class, and at least one assertion for each property.
+Populate the ontology with at least one individual for each class, and at least one assertion for each property.<br>